 - Lampshaded in an episode of American Dad! where three Chinese Mafia members fail to hit Stan.
 One remarks on how unlikely it is that they'd all miss, and another says that not killing people is his New Year's Resolution.

 - Most police officers in superhero series.
 Surely some police officer would think of just shooting Joker as soon as he shows up and giggles.
 (Especially given that he's a known cop-killer and mass murderer.)
 Granted, killing him would kill the series but most of Batman's enemies are not bullet-proof.
+(Of course, with the Joker, it's hard to tell whether a gunshot would stop him for long.)
 Theoretically, it would take just one person with a good shot.
 (Or an NRA member.)
 In an episode of Batman: The Animated Series, Batman himself realizes that he's been very lucky in avoiding death, and wonders aloud if The Joker, Two-Face, or "some punk" will get lucky someday.
 In many episodes, thugs armed with Thompson machine guns will fire nonstop at a hero or innocent and still miss every shot.

 - Averted in Batman: Gotham Knight; at first, the shootouts look like the typical "Mooks open fire with automatic weapons, Batman dodges them all easily".
 However, later in the movie it's explained that Batman actually does get hit with a few bullets whenever faced with automatic fire, it's just that his armored suit protects him as long as he's at long range.

 - Beware the Batman: In "Hero", the crooks who take over the restaurant unload hundreds of shots at Deathstroke and somehow miss with all of them, even when he is standing at point blank range.

 - Nobody on The Boondocks ever gets hit by bullets (unless their name is Gangstalicious).

 "Shit we missed!"